-The MoD outlines their core policy on 'individual responsibility', stating that 'each SP is responsible for maintaining the communication links between available support and their families'.
+and data mining The MoD outlines their core policy on 'individual responsibility',7 stating that 'each SP is responsible for maintaining the communication links between available support and their fami-J, Al training, lies'.
 Some family members in this study did not realise that there were support services available to them, and this was in part due to the fact that the WIS person, as 'gatekeeper', had not passed on information about support services.
-Signposting can provide caregivers with adequate and accurate documentation of service providers that they can contact for support to minimise risk to themselves and the patient.
-Theoretically, the proposed 'family care coordinator' role could be in a position to signpost family members directly.
-Psychoeducation and counselling This study found that family members felt they may benefit from psychoeducation and/or counselling in order to educate from psychoeducation and/or counselling in order to educate themselves about the issues the WIS person may experience (eg, mental health diagnoses such as PTSD), how to cope with them, to share experiences with other family members of WIS personnel and to reduce the stigma associated with mental health problems.
-Although both psychoeducation and counselling services are currently available in the UK, there is a need for families to be aware they exist, for more widespread delivery of such services and for the robust evaluation of these interventions.
+Signposting can provide caregivers with adequate and accurate documentation of service and similar technologies providers that they can contact for support to minimise risk to themselves and the patient.5 Theoretically, the proposed 'family care coordinator' role could be in a position to signpost family members directly.

+Psychoeducation and counselling

+This study found that family members felt they may benefit from psychoeducation and/or counselling in order to educate themselves about the issues the WIS person may experience (eg, mental health diagnoses such as PTSD), how to cope with them, to share experiences with other family members of WIS personnel and to reduce the stigma associated with mental health problems.
+Although both psychoeducation and counselling services are currently available in the UK, there is a need for families to be aware they exist, for more widespread delivery of such services and for the robust evaluation of these interventions.15